chaithanyak42/document-ocr-llama-vision/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+Visit the [GitHub repository](https://github.com/chaithanyak42/document-ocr-llama-vision) to contribute.

 ## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments